7 Indoor Dog Potty Solutions for Apartments, Bad Weather, and Senior Dogs

 • Save

-A practical tip is to install landscaping fabric beneath the gravel before pouring the stones.
-This prevents weeds from growing and helps keep the area low maintenance.
+One tip: You could place landscaping fabric beneath the gravel before pouring the stones down.
+This will keep weeds at bay and the area low maintenance.

 📸 Photo credit: Instagram @debbiewilliamsonaloha